 One wall is stained by water.
 Granny pulls a little on the paper and a huge chunk comes off.

-‘The wood seems all right,’ Granny states, brushing off the wet paper from her gloves.
+‘The wood seems all right,’ she states, brushing off the wet paper from her gloves.

 Missy peers at the gaping wound on the wall.
 ‘No termites.
 But what if the walls come tumbling down tonight?
-And buries us alive?
+And bury us alive?
 I think we should sleep somewhere else tonight.’

 After arguing back and forth about calling back the cab and pass the night at a B&B in town, Granny finally gets her way.